-Preliminary Status Report and Spectrograph Photo: Due February 28 • Send a photo of your spectrograph (as is on this date) and a paragraph describing where you are in your build process /5 Build Documentation: (Due April 27 - Project Report used to Evaluate) • Parts and materials inventory tabulated • All parts and materials are within budget • Component tests are performed and documented • Troubleshooting is documented in logbook /5 Craftsmanship Optical platform is stable Ease of setup Ease of operation Built and operates as designed /5 Can the spectrograph interface with the NSSSC heliostat?
-Is there sufficient adjustability to work with our contest heliostat?
-Is the device adaptable in the data it can collect Were optical elements treated carefully and in good condition? /5 Functionality (does it function as designed?)
-Electronics are properly wired and grounded where needed Mechanical elements operate with required precision Optical elements properly aligned and easily adjustable if needed Software interface is intuitive and functions smoothly Performance at or near theoretical limit /5 Total Points
+3 - Grading criteria are fully satisfied in an acceptable manner 4 - Grading criteria are fully satisfied in an exceptional manner 5 - Criteria are fully satisfied in an exceptional manner, and additional e fforts are clearl demonstrated Proliminary Status Poport and Spectrograph Photo: Send a photo of your spectrograph (as is on this date) and a / 5 paragraph describing where you are in your build process Build Documentation: (Due May 2 - Project Report used to Evaluate) Parts and materials inventory tabulated 15 • All parts and materials are within budget / 3 Component tests are performed and documented Troubleshooting is documented in logbook Craftsmanship • Optical platform is stable • Ease of setup / 5 • Ease of operation Built and operates as designed Scope of Use • Can the spectrograph interface with the NSSSC heliostat? • Is there sufficient adjustability to work with our contest heliostat? /5 • Is the device adaptable in the data it can collect • Were optical elements treated carefully and in good condition?
+Functionality (does it function as designed?) • Electronics are properly wired and grounded where needed Mechanical elements operate with required precision • Optical elements properly aligned and easily adjustable if needed / 3 • Software interface is intuitive and functions smoothly • Performance at or near theoretical limit Total Points